Even if you have life insurance through work, you should give serious consideration to getting a private policy on the outside.

 What If You Lose Your Job?

-You may plan to stay on your current job for the rest of your life, but reality probably won’t cooperate.
-According to the US Bureau of Labor Statistics (BLS), the average stay on a job as of 2014 is 4.6 years.
+You may plan to stay on your current job for the rest of your life, but the reality probably won’t cooperate.
+According to the most recent data by the US Bureau of Labor Statistics (BLS), the average stay at a job is 4.2 years.
 Considering that a career may span 45 years, that’s what (?) – ten jobs over a lifetime?

 An important factor that the BLS statistic doesn’t account for is the not-so-unusual practice of employers to reassign workers from employee-with-benefits status to unbenefited sub-contractors.
 It’s called “cutting payroll costs” and it plays well with Wall Street analysts and investors.